konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

     - Expose the resulting HTML report to be uploaded to Tackle Hub.
 The wrapper is running in a pod that is deleted when complete.
 The HTML report can be displayed by the UI directly from Tackle Hub.

+Tackle 2.0 will use the Windup CLI wrapper approach, leveraging the new addon architecture.
+Once the Tackle Analysis API is mature enough, two flavors of this integration will be made available for users to decide the most suitable approach considering their potential resources constraints.

 ## Summary